yuxie11/R2D2/README.md

       ```

 ### Citation
-If you find this code to be useful for your research, please consider citing.
+If you find this dataset and code useful for your research, please consider citing.
 <pre>
-@article{xie2022zero,
+@inproceedings{xie2023ccmb,
-  title={Zero and R2D2: A Large-scale Chinese Cross-modal Benchmark and A Vision-Language Framework},
+  title={CCMB: A Large-scale Chinese Cross-modal Benchmark},
-  author={Xie, Chunyu and Cai, Heng and Song, Jianfei and Li, Jincheng and Kong, Fanjing and Wu, Xiaoyu and Morimitsu, Henrique and Yao, Lin and Wang, Dexin and Leng, Dawei and Ji, Xiangyang and Deng, Yafeng },
+  author={Xie, Chunyu and Cai, Heng and Li, Jincheng and Kong, Fanjing and Wu, Xiaoyu and Song, Jianfei and Morimitsu, Henrique and Yao, Lin and Wang, Dexin and Zhang, Xiangzheng and others},
-  journal={arXiv preprint arXiv:2205.03860},
-  year={2022}
+  booktitle={Proceedings of the 31st ACM International Conference on Multimedia},
+  pages={4219--4227},
+  year={2023}
 }</pre>